 Step 2: Convert Fidelity Traditional IRA to Roth IRA

-If you don't yet have a Roth IRA at Fidelity, you can open one up from the exact same place you opened up the traditional IRA from.
+If you don't yet have a Roth IRA at Fidelity, you can open up one from the exact same place you opened up the traditional IRA.
+This time, click “Open a Roth IRA.”

-Log back in the next business day and hit “Transfer” at the top.
+Log back in when the money appears in the Traditional IRA and hit “Transfer” at the top.

 Transfer Money at Fidelity